-Downtown Development Task Force: Diane McWhorter outlined the history and work of this Task Force, which supports staff by researching and following city and county efforts to develop downtown properties that affect Saturday Market, and conveying member input as it is gathered.
 The Task Force sprang to action in 2016 when it became apparent that numerous development plans downtown needed more scrutiny and action than staff could handle without support.
 It consists of an email list of about 45 members and staff who have expressed a desire to be informed about these plans.
 Emails are sent regularly as topics surface, and actions are conveyed when appropriate.
-Meetings are called periodically when more input is needed.
-This is a forum for opinions and ideas surrounding the changes in downtown and the Park Blocks and all members and interested parties are welcome to join.
+Meetings are called periodically when The Board has considered an organizational position that will be finalized in the next few more input is needed.
+This is a forum for opinions and ideas surrounding the changes in downtown and the Park Blocks and all members and interested parties are welcome to join. the City be asked to make any changes during the Market's absence from the blocks from